midusi/cctv_analysis/README.md

 ## Initial setup for model.

 1. Clone the repository on your computer.
 2. Download YOLOV3 weights from: [YOLO website](http://pjreddie.com/darknet/yolo/).
+Or at this drive link https://drive.google.com/file/d/1NUYrGllK8diIkVZbmIjMqR6BiUhwLgCZ/view?usp=sharing
 3. Convert the YOLO Darknet model to a KERAS model.
 4. Run YOLO detection.